 The first time I tried I didn’t have the check on a dark background and I had to take another picture (this was clearly stated in the instructions.
 I just used a medium color background).
 I didn’t have any troubles after I switched to a dark background.

 Once your deposit is accepted you will receive a confirmation number and your funds will be available to you.
-Users are also instructed to write VOID across the front of the check in large lettering, or to destroy the check.
+Users are also instructed to write VOID across the front of the check, using large lettering, or to destroy the check.

 - Have an active USAA property and casualty insurance policy and be qualified for a USAA loan or credit card (not a USAA Secured Card), OR